 What are the Best Oils for Grill Seasoning?

-This creates a better nonstick layer and a more reliable seasoning that penetrates into the porous surface of cast iron.
+Also as it has a low amount of saturated fat and it creates a better non-stick layer and a more reliable seasoning that penetrates the porous surface of cast iron.

 Cold-pressed oils are best, and organic oils are even better because they don’t have any additional volatile compounds.